maakep/aoc21/readme.md

 ## Advent of Code 2021

-`node xmas 12` to run december 1, part 2
+`node xmas 1 2` to run december 1, part 2
+`node xmas g 10` to generate templates for 10th of December